 All students will receive credit for:

-This will be taught as a seminar course.
+This will be taught as a hybrid seminar course.
 Students will be responsible for participating in class discussions as well as activities outside the normal class time.
-Students and faculty will meet eight times for two hours on the University of Kansas, Lawrence campus during the Spring 2016 semester.
-These on-campus meetings will cover diverse topics such as: global employment trends, skills and attitudes for working internationally, researching and applying for career opportunities, cultural awareness and adaptation, the cost of living around the world, and graduate study abroad.
-During the visit to London, students will conduct informational interviews with representatives from international corporations, non-profit organizations and/or graduate schools to explore and learn about having an international career.
+Students and faculty will meet three times for two hours on the University of Kansas, Lawrence campus during the Spring 2023 semester.
+The other five weeks of class will be completed online.
+The course will cover diverse topics such as: global employment trends, researching career opportunities abroad, applying for jobs abroad, cultural awareness and adaptation, the cost of living around the world, and graduate study abroad.
+During the visit to London, students are encouraged to conduct informational interviews with representatives from international corporations, non-profit organizations and/or graduate schools to explore and learn about having an international career.

 Students and faculty will stay at a Bloomsbury neighborhood hotel near the British Museum in London.
-Accommodation is double occupancy.
-A full English Breakfast will be provided at the hotel each day.
+Accommodation is double or triple occupancy.
+Breakfast will be provided at the hotel each day.

-Students will leave for London on Saturday, March 12 and return on Sunday, March 20.
-Starting Monday, March 14 the students will meet as a group each morning and/or afternoon to visit a company, organization, or university to learn about different international career opportunities.
+Students will leave for London on Saturday, March 11 and return on Sunday, March 19.
+Starting Monday, March 13 the students will meet as a group each morning and/or afternoon to visit a company, organization, or university to learn about different international career opportunities.
 Students will also have time allotted for visiting different cultural and historical sites in London.
 In the evenings, students will generally be free to visit different cafes and restaurants or attend sports events, musicals, or concerts.
-Additionally, the itinerary will include at least one group dinner with KU alums that are living and working in London.
+Additionally, the itinerary will include at least one group dinner with KU alumni that are living and working in London.